It all started with a man named Truett Cathy, a restaurant called The Dwarf Grill, and the Original Chicken Sandwich.

 The best part – it’s never been easier to run a fast break off the court.
 You can grab-and-go with Chick-fil-A’s mobile app, Chick-fil-A One.
 And a quick and easy way to refuel means all you need to worry about is practice, so it’s nothing but net the next time you’re out on the court!

 Original article found at: https://thechickenwire.chick-fil-a.com/Lifestyle/Rebound-and-Recover-What-to-Eat-After-a-Basketball-Game ...
 Read more

-about 2 yearsWhat to Eat at Chick-fil-A if You’re Vegan
+over 2 yearsWhat to Eat at Chick-fil-A if You’re Vegan

 The Chick-fil-A name may not sound vegan-friendly at first, but what’s in a name anyway?
 While chicken may be our bread-and-butter, we have menu options for just about everyone.
 Whether you’re searchi ng for sustenance on a road trip or craving a satisfying bite to grab-and-go, Chick-fil-A restaurants across the country have your back… err, your belly.

 What the vegan lifestyle limits in restaurant options, it makes up for in leafy greens, colorful fruits and more.
 Luckily, you don’t have to compromise.

 At breakfast, try our Hash Browns, a Sunflower Multigrain Bagel and a Fruit Cup.

 At lunch or dinner, the Spicy Southwest Salad will satisfy your appetite, just be sure to order it without cheese or chicken.
 And try it with the Chili Lime Vinaigrette instead of the Creamy Salsa dressing.